IRCAD-IHU/sight-doc/FAQ/FAQ-Sight.rst

 Is it difficult to compile an application with sight?
 ======================================================

 No, it isn't.
-You just have to compile all the bundles and libraries used by the application.
+You just have to compile all the modules and libraries used by the application.
 Please follow the :ref:`installation instructions<Installation>` for your platform.

 Why does sight provide a launcher?